Highway 61 Interactive: Overview

-Previously unknown songs were included in the CD, such as Dylan's performance of "House of the Rising Sun" during the 1965 Newport Folk Festival, which was met with controversy at the time.
+Previously unknown songs were included on the CD, such as an electric version of "House of the Rising Sun".

 Development

 Highway 61 Interactive was developed by Graphic Zone, a California multimedia company.
 Graphic Zone's founder and president Chuck Cortright, a fan of Bob Dylan, approached the musician's manager and lawyer to make the game.
 Discussions lasted six months before approval, with a staff of twenty spending seven months completing it.
 Bob Dylan himself chose the game's title and cover art, as well as which songs and music would be included.
 Celebrity photographer Daniel Kramer choose twenty of his early photographs of Dylan for use.

 Highway 61 Interactive was launched at the Sony Music Studios in February 1995.
 At the event, Al Kooper and Roger McGuinn performed Dylan's songs "Mr. Tambourine Man", "My Back Pages", and "Knockin' on Heaven's Door".

 Reception

 Joel Selvin from SFGate considered the interactive to be "more bells and whistles than real train ride."
 Chris Willman from the Los Angeles Times praised its amount of environments used, saying it surpassed Graphix Zone's previous title Prince Interactive.
 Bob Cannon from Entertainment Weekly gave the game a "B" rating.